JiyaChachan/IS477_final_project/ProjectPlan.md

 **2. Zillow Home Value Index (ZHVI)**
 **Source:** [https://www.zillow.com/research/data/](https://www.zillow.com/research/data/)
+**Permissions:** Data Source: [Zillow Research Data](url)  Data provided by Zillow Group.
+Used under Zillow's Terms of Use for non-commercial, academic purposes.
+No affiliation or endorsement by Zillow Group is implied.

 The Zillow Home Value Index (ZHVI) is a large dataset that shows typical home prices across the U.S. It is updated every month and includes data by **ZIP code, city, county, or state**.
 Zillow calculates these values using many housing records and statistical models.